derethan/RoastCard/README.md

 # RoastCard
-Customizable Roast Card (AKA Logger) Application.
+Customizable Roast Card (Coffee Roasting Log) Application.

 <h1>What is RoastCard?</h1>
 <p>Roast Card is an easy to use web interface that allows users to select roast card templates or create their own custom template to suite there own roasting style and needs.
 Templates can be printed and saved to the users computer for future use.</p>